GiusTex/Llm-Chatbot/README.md

 ## Description
 This plugin let your rpg-characters chat with you, using free local llms.
 The plugin is heavy inspired by [ChatGPT_APIMZ](https://github.com/kotonoha0109/kotonoha_tkoolMZ_Plugins/blob/main/plugins/ChatGPT_APIMZ.js) by Kotonoha.
 Some code parts are also inspired by [Message Plus](https://forums.rpgmakerweb.com/index.php?threads/gabe-mz-message-plus.127925/) by Gabe.

+## Download demo
+There is a pre-built demo you can test; you can download it from [here](https://github.com/GiusTex/Llm-Chatbot/releases).
+Inside there are already `orca-mini-3b-ggml` and `koboldcpp.exe`.
+You can also find some NPCs to test the 4 plugin commands with.

 ## Set up
 - Download [Llm_chatbot.zip](https://github.com/GiusTex/Llm-Chatbot/archive/refs/heads/main.zip), then unzip it and move github's `chatbot` folder in your game's root directory.
 The path should be like this: `[Your-Game-Name]/chatbot`.